yahoojapan/k2hdkc/k2hdkclinetool.md

 (*) You can specify "K2HDKCCONFFILE" or "K2HDKCJSONCONF" environment instead of
     "-conf" or "-json" option for configuration.
 (*) You can set debug level by another way which is setting environment as "DKCDBGMODE".
-    "DKCDBGMODE" enviroment is took as "SILENT(SLT)", "ERROR(ERR)", "WARNING(WAN)",
+    "DKCDBGMODE" environment is took as "SILENT(SLT)", "ERROR(ERR)", "WARNING(WAN)",
     "INFO(MSG)" or "DUMP(DMP)" value.
     When this process gets SIGUSER1 signal, the debug level is bumpup.
     (The debug level is changed as "SLT"->"ERR"->"WAN"->"MSG"->"DMP"->...)
-(*) You can set debugging message log file by the envirnment "DKCDBGFILE".
+(*) You can set debugging message log file by the environment "DKCDBGFILE".
 ```

 Each startup option is explained below.